bokiloki/SimButtonBoxTFT/README.md

 I hope someone finds it useful.

-Any comments are greatily apreciated.
+Any comments are greatly apreciated.

 BokiLoki